This post is sponsored by Staples but the opinions are our own.

 Having a quiet space with room for a laptop (and possibly a second screen – see below), supplies and books is step one in creating a study space.
 Design options and price points are numerous and include traditional desks, folding tables, and this clever rolling laptop stand.
 Several parents mentioned sit-or-stand desks (or adjustable laptop stands) that can be raised so students can stand intermittently during the day.

 According to a recent article in the New York Times, “Set up School and Work Zones,” the writer recommends that “Comfortable chairs are worth the investment – for you and your kids – given the amount of time everyone spends seated now.”
-Just like with desks, there are numerous options – including kneeling chairs and ergometric designed chairs – with a wide range of price points.
+Just like with desks, there are numerous options – including kneeling chairs and ergometric designed chairs like this one – with a wide range of price points.

 Most teens have access to a computer that is their own or supplied by their school.
 This is obviously THE piece of electronics that is essential.